-3. The evil things of the faints, prepare them for better things; that they may work good for them, they are working them to good; working out their fin and iniquity, wearying them of fin.
-Hofea ii.
-6. 'I will hedge up her ways with thorns, then shall she say I will return:' fin brought in afflictions into the world, and afflictions help to carry sin out; the cross, to which sin was once nailed, is now nailed to sin: the saints can seldom be meddling with sin, but they find it too heavy for them.
-Our Lord beats the devil with his own weapons, by those very means, purging his saints, by which he endeavours to pollute them; making those very perfecutions, by which he labours to force them from holiness, to six them in it.

-Christians comfort your hearts; those floods that are cast against you, shall but wash you the whiter, and make you more meet to be partakers of the inheritance of the saints in light: your purgatory prepares you for your paradise.
-No unclean thing must enter in thither: and you are not like to be made so clean, as by falling into the hands of the unclean.
-The saints never look so well, like sheep come from the washing, as when they come up from the pots, their very black makes them comely.
+3. The evil things of the saints prepare them for better things; that they may work good for them, they are working them to good; working out their sin and iniquity, wearying them of sin, Hosea ii.
+6., "I will hedge up her way with thorns, then shall she say, I will return."
+Sin brought in afflictions into the world, and afflictions help to carry sin out; the cross, to which sin was once nailed, is now nailed to sin; the saints can seldom be meddling with sin, but they find it too heavy for them.
+Our Lord beats the devil with his own weapons; by those very means purging his saints, by which he endeavours to pollute them; making those very persecutions, by which he labours to force them from holiness, to fix Christians, comfort your hearts; them in it. those floods that are east against you, shall but wash you the whiter, and make you more meet to be partakers of the inheritance of the saints in light; your purgatory prepares you for your Paradise.
+No unclean thing must enter in thither; and you are not like to be made so clean, as by falling into the hands of the unclean.
+The saints never look so well, like sheep come from the washing, as when they come up from the pots, their very black makes them comely. fixed, trusting in the Lord," Ps. exii.
+7

-Oh Christians! what a comfort would it be, if your experience might come in, and seal to this truth: if you could say, thus it hath been with me; Before I was afflicted I went aftray: I was proud, and vain, and wanton, and slothful, and carnal but now have I kept thy word.'
+O Christians! what a comfort would it be, if your experiences might come in, and sea. to this truth; if you could say, thus it hath been with me; "Before I was afflicted I went astray:" I was proud, and vain, and wanton, and slothful, and carnal, "but now have I kept thy word."

-Sinners, whatever your mind be in perfecuting the faints, never think to debauch them by it; if that be your aim, you mistake your course; the living spark which God hath kindled in them will not be blown out, but be blowing up, by your pusting at it; the dirt you cast upon them, doth but scour them the brighter.
-You take the best course you can, to keep them cloter to the Lord, and his way: the warm sun will more hazard the loss of their garments, than the blustering wind: let them alone, the Spirit of the Lord within them, will be too hard for hell, with all its black regiments; and will not only secure

-These stars shine the brightest when the night is darkest: when you have done your worst, it will be the better with them; though they will not thank you, yet they will thank God, for what they have suffered by you.
-If this be your aim, to make them like yourselves, you may set your hearts at rest, and give over such a vain attempt: your sury is like to do as little to sorce them, as your virtues are to invite them to a compliance with you.
-Your saces are too foul to draw them into your love, and yet not sierce enough to drive them into your fear.
-Satan, try thy utmost strength and skill, and if thou losest not by thine own play at last, if thou sindest not the poor people of God gotten nearer heaven, by thy attempts of plucking them down to hell, then let thy lies be believed, before the everlasting gospel.
+Sinners, whatever your mind be, in persecuting the saints, never think to debauch them by it; if that be your aim, you mistake your course; the living spark which God hath kindled in them will not be blown out, but be blown up, by your puffing at it; the dirt you east upon them, doth but scour them the brighter.
+You take the best course you can to keep them closer to the Lord, and his way; the warm sun will more hazard the loss of their garments, than the blustering wind; let them alone, the Spirit of the Lord within them will be too hard for hell, with all its black regiments, and will not only secure them, but advance them yet higher, by all their assaults.
+These stars shine the brightest, when the night is darkest: when you have done your worst, it will be the better with them; though they will not thank you, yet they will thank God for what they have suffered by you.
+If this be your aim, to make them like yourselves, you may set your hearts at rest, and give over such a vain attempt; your fury is like to do as little to force them, as your virtues are to invite them to a compliance with you.
+Your faces are too foul to draw them into your love, and yet not fierce enough to drive them into your Satan, try thy utmost strength and skill,-and if thou losest not by thine own play at last,-if thou findest not the poor people of God gotten nearer heaven, by thy attempts of plucking them down to hell, then let thy lies be believed before the everlasting gospel!